SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 1. What laws and regulations in your jurisdiction regulate the collection and processing of personal data?
+Are there any aspects of those laws that have specific relevance to cross-border investigations?

 - Act on the Protection of Personal Information (the APPI);